dkargin/maxr/notes.md

  - All exit points are broken
  - All range calculations are broken
  - UI interaction for move orders should be updated for multitile units.
- - Shadows are cropped.
-Should provide a larger area to render shadows
- - Render order for shadows is broken.
-All shadows should be rendered at once

 Broken functions.
 Should be fixed:

- - `void cVehicle::render_smallClearing` -
- - `void cVehicle::render_BuildingOrBigClearing` - building process is so tricky ...
  - `void cBuilding::render_rubble` - I've just disabled all rubble-related stuff
  - `void cActionInitNewGame::execute(cModel& model) const` - disabled check for credits.
 Players can overspend
  - ActionFinishBuild - exit points are wrong
  - void cGameMapWidget::drawExitPoints() is not consistent with actual exit points.
-Rendering code should be coupled with actual logic code
+Rendering code should be coupled with actual logic code std::pair<bool, cPosition> cMouseModeSelectBuildPosition::findNextBuildPosition seems like broken for a very large buildings.
+1x1 and 2x2 buildings are ok
- - Unit selection is broken.
- std::pair<bool, cPosition> cMouseModeSelectBuildPosition::findNextBuildPosition seems like broken

 ## Stuff that I do not like ##